6. Exploring advanced input options

-As with Steps 8 and 9, add a new response, and drag the Octa object to the empty Response slot.
+As with Steps 8 and 9, add a new response and drag the Octa object, the object that has the Diagnostics System Voice Controls script on it, to the empty response slot.

 Select the dropdown menu that says No Function.
-Then select Audio Source, and select PlayOneShot (AudioClip).
+Then select Audio Source, followed by PlayOneShot (AudioClip).

 The Pan Gesture

-In this section, we will learn how to use the pan gesture.
+In this section, you will learn how to use the pan gesture.
 This is useful for scrolling by using your finger or hand to scroll through content.
-You can also use the pan gesture to rotate objects, to cycle through a collection of 3D objects, or even to scroll a 2D UI.
-We will also learn how to use the pan gesture to warp a texture, and how to move a collection of 3D objects.
+You can also use the pan gesture to rotate objects, cycle through a collection of 3D objects, or even to scroll a 2D UI.

 Apply a material to the quad.
-This material will be the material we will be scrolling through with the pan gesture.
+This material will be what we will be scrolling through with the pan gesture.

-- In your Projects panel, type in the search box “pan content”.
-Drag that material on to the quad in your scene.
+In your Projects panel, type “pan content” in the Search box.
+Drag that material onto the quad in your scene.

 To use the pan gesture, you will need a collider on your object.
 You may see the quad already has a mesh collider.
 However, the mesh collider is not ideal, because it is extremely thin and difficult to select.
 We suggest replacing the mesh collider with a box collider.